PhineasJayden/audiobook-audioplayer/README.md

 # About
 This is a minimal Audioplayer with a Playlist feature.
-It is especially Designed for Audiobooks.
+It is especially designed for Audiobooks.

 ## Styling